MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_TEMPERATURE_SENSOR/README.md

 ## 7. Run the demo<a name="step7">

-- Once the gateway device is powered on the Temperature sensor will join the network.
-The temperature will get reported periodically to the Gateway.
-Once the Thermostat HVAC joins the network the Gateway device sends the HVAC address and now the Temperature sensor will start reporting the sensor values to the HVAC device.
+- Once the [Thread co-processor device](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_co-processor) is powered on the Temperature sensor will join the network.
+The temperature will get reported periodically to the Thread co-processor device.
+Once the Thermostat HVAC joins the network the Thread co-processor device sends the HVAC address and now the Temperature sensor will start reporting the sensor values to the HVAC device.

 ![](Docs/Output.png)